-(Click here for information about "Unregistering a C3PO" on page 61.)
+(Click here for information about Unregistering a C3PO.)

-- 1 Switch to your C++ application builder. - 2 Open the .DLL project you created under "Creating a .DLL File" on page 60. - 3 Insert breakpoints in your C3PO procedures.
+- 1 Switch to your C++ application builder. - 2 Open the .DLL project you created under Creating a .DLL File. - 3 Insert breakpoints in your C3PO procedures.
 This will ensure that the appropriate procedures are called and that your C3PO is being implemented correctly. - 4 Run the C3PO from your C++ IDE.
 (The C3PO will do nothing because GroupWise has not yet been started.) - 5 Start GroupWise. - Depending on which events or menu items your C3PO is programmed to handle, your application should stop at your breakpoints or immediately after you cause your events to occur in GroupWise.